Incentives for Olympic medalists by country: Incentive list (USD equivalent in 2021)

-Per country
+By country

 Singapore

 In the 1990s, the Singapore National Olympic Council (SNOC) under President Yeo Ning Hong instituted the Multi-Million Dollar Award Programme (MAP), an incentive scheme to reward athletes who win medals in major international tournaments, including the Olympics, for Singapore.
 The layout programme's name was changed to Major Games Award Programme (MAP) in 2018.

 The largest prize money under the MAP is for athletes who clinch an Olympic gold medal.
 Those athletes who win multiple Olympic gold medals are entitled to more than S$1 million only for the first individual gold medal won at the Games.

 The money, however, is taxable and the medal winner is obligated to share half of the prize money to the sport they are representing.